deploymenttheory/terraform-provider-jamfpro/docs/index.md

 }

 variable "enable_client_sdk_logs" {
-  description = "Debug option to propogate logs from the SDK and HttpClient" default     = false
+  description = "Debug option to propagate logs from the SDK and HttpClient" default     = false
 }